© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa complex, 330m south-west of St Algar's Farm is a scheduled monument protected by Historic England under reference 1006153.
 View the official record →

-The Roman villa complex located 330 metres south-west of St Algar's Farm is a substantial residential and agricultural settlement dating to the Roman period in Britain.
+The Roman villa complex located 330 metres south-west of St Algar's Farm is a Romano-British settlement site in Somerset dating to the Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006153.

 Roman villa complex, 330m south-west of St Algar's Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006153.